Team

 Our Leadership Team, composed entirely of MCEL alumni, oversees program goals and strategy and helps to plan and lead cohort programming.
 The Leadership Team plays a key role in outreach, the application and selection process, and communicating program impact.

-Bryan Lewis – Chair
+Bryan Lewis – Alumni Chair

 Annick Anctil